kaikodata/kaiko-sdk-examples/README.md

 ## How it works

-Kaiko SDK offers a ready to use client in each language for accessing Kaiko API, leveraging GRPC Protocol and its capabilities.
-GRPC overview documentation is available here: <https://grpc.io/docs/what-is-grpc/introduction/>.
+Kaiko SDK offers a ready to use client in each language for accessing Kaiko API, leveraging gRPC Protocol and its capabilities. gRPC overview documentation is available here: <https://grpc.io/docs/what-is-grpc/introduction/>.

 ## Using stream